neondatabase/website/content/docs/ai/ai-google-colab.md

     </CodeBlock>

-2. Execute the code block (ctrl+enter).
+2. Execute the code block (Ctrl + Enter).

-3. Add another code block to test your database connection.
+3. Add a code block for testing the database connection.

     ```python
     # Execute this query to test the database connection